What is Irvember?

 Russian (Русский) Ирвбрь (transliterates as Irvabr or Irwabr)

-Greek (Ελληνικά) Ιρβέμβριος (transliterates as Irvemvrios, because there is no "b" sound in the Greek alphabet; the letter β which is called beta in English actually has a "v" sound in modern Greek)
+Greek (Ελληνικά) Ιρβέμβριος (transliterates as Irvemvrios, because there is no b sound in the Greek alphabet; the letter β that is called beta in English actually has a v sound in modern Greek)

-Nevertheless, there are a growing number of fans of the Symmetry010 calendar, which has the advantage that all of the months are nearly equal in length (30 days per month, except that every 3rd month has 31 days), and most prefer the leap week to stand-alone after December, so that remains the default for the Symmetry010 calendar within our freeware calendrical calculator, Kalendis.
-Somebody even started an "Irvember" FaceBook group!
+Nevertheless, there are many fans of the Symmetry010 calendar, which has the advantage that all of the months are nearly equal in length (30 days per month, except that every 3rd month has 31 days), and most prefer the leap week to stand-alone after December, so that remains the default for the Symmetry010 calendar within our freeware calendrical calculator, Kalendis.
+Somebody even started an Irvember FaceBook group!

 This page updated Nov 13, 2011 (Symmetry454) = Nov 11, 2011 (Symmetry010) = Nov 12, 2011 (Gregorian)